EOEPCA/system-description/docs/processing/ades.md

 ## Dependencies

-The ADES can interact with other EOEPCA building block but has no dependencies
+The ADES can interact with other EOEPCA building blocks but has no dependencies

 ## Additional Information